mjc-school/MJC-School/stage #0/module #1. Java Overview/content.md

 Imagine we have written a program in Java and want to submit it to a tester for testing.
 The tester has a different operating system installed than ours.
 To run such a program in C, he would have to compile your code for his system.
 But since Java is platform-independent, the tester, having the JRE installed, can launch your Java application for testing, without having to recompile it again.

-1. Dev writes Java code in its own IDE
+1. Dev writes Java code in its own IDE.
 2. Dev then compiles this code into bytecode using the utility.
     - Manually by using Javac utility
     - Automatically compiling in IDE or building tools like Maven or Gradle